We use cookies for essential functionality and, with your consent, analytics. Privacy Policy

 Zoom is the default meeting platform for millions of sales teams, consulting firms, and remote organizations.
 And yet, the most popular AI meeting tools still require a bot to join your Zoom call as a visible participant - announcing to everyone that a third-party recording tool is running.

 For client-facing calls, this is a real problem.
 For regulated industries, it can be a dealbreaker.
-There is a better approach.
+There's a better approach.

 Zoom's Built-In Transcription: What You Actually Get